eladsegal/tag-based-multi-span-extraction/README.md

-# Tags-based Multi-Span Extraction in Reading Comprehension
+# Tag-based Multi-Span Extraction in Reading Comprehension

-This is the code repository for our paper "Tag-based Multi-Span Extraction in Reading Comprehension".
+This is the code repository for our paper "Tag-based Multi-Span Extraction in Reading Comprehension" (will be published soon).

 ## Usage
 The commands listed in this section needs to be run from the root directory of the repository.